|

 verbal or written notification of their intentions at the Pacific

-Flyway Study Committee's winter meeting (typically in January).
-States
+Flyway Study Committee's non regulatory meeting (typically in

 must submit the proposed changes and biological justification in

-writing to the study committee at least 30 days before its spring
+writing to the Study Committee at least 30 days before its

 - The recommendation goes to the appropriate subcommittee for